Mohamed-Matar-dev/My-Final-Project-CS50-2025/README.md

 # To-Do List Web Application

+## TL;DR
+A Flask-based to-do list web application with user authentication and full CRUD functionality, built as a CS50 final project.

+---

 ## Project Description

 This project is a web-based **To-Do List application** built as my final project for **CS50**.